YourNiceCv

 Hobbies & Interests (Optional)

 Only include if relevant.
 "Captain of local football team" shows leadership.
 "Reading and socialising" adds no value.
-Graduate CVs benefit more from this section to fill space.
+Graduate resumes benefit more from this section to fill space.

-Different UK industries have unique CV expectations.
+Different Worldwide industries have unique resume expectations.
 Tailor your approach based on your target sector:

-• • Highlight NMC PIN (Nursing & Midwifery Council) if registered nurse
+• • Highlight RN License (Nursing & Midwifery Council) if registered nurse

 • • Mention CQC (Care Quality Commission) compliance experience